spencertipping/www/srtm.md

 idea:

 - `bp'r rp"ffn3600"'` to unpack the format into a single row of `lat lng pts...`
+  - Actually, anytime the `pack` template is fixed-length, `bp'r rp"..."'` is faster written as `bf'...'` because ni can precompute the binary length of each data item and load multiple at once.
 - `YC` to sparsify the heights; now we have `lat lng row col height`
 - `p'r a, b+d/3600, e'` to get correct `lat lng height`

-We can scale `YCp...` because each row out of `bp` is independent.
+We can scale `YCp...` because each row out of `bf` is independent.
 I'm also going to export 1/1000th of the data instead of the ridiculously small fraction we had above.
 I'll also encode this as `ffn` binary again to save space.
 It's ok (and necessary) to use full coordinates per point because we're working with a